 A full article on the subject appears in: Chosnek J. Lessons learned—How to make them stick.
 Proc Safety Prog.
 2020; e12198, https://doi.org/10.1002/prs.12198.

-The pre-peer reviewed paper can be downloaded at http://knowledge1.net/publications/
+The pre-peer reviewed paper can be downloaded at https://knowledge1.net/publications/

 In order to comply with the requirements of MOC, whether because of regulations or because it makes good process safety sense, companies have set up elaborate systems that sometimes defeat the purpose.
 The purpose of MOC is first, recognize that there is a change, and then determine if that change is safe.
 Thus, a safety analysis is always required.
 Should it always be a detailed safety analysis?
 A full PHA with a team that includes a facilitator and scribe?